Skip to content

 If you read an older Wegovy article that lists suicidal thoughts as an active label warning, check the date.
 That is outdated.

-On January 13, 2026, the FDA asked manufacturers to remove suicidal ideation and behavior warning language from Wegovy, Saxenda, and Zepbound after a comprehensive review did not find increased risk.
+On January 13, 2026, the FDA asked manufacturers to remove suicidal ideation and behavior warning language from Wegovy, Saxenda, and Zepbound after a review did not find increased risk.
 That does not mean severe depression, suicidal thoughts, or abrupt behavior changes should be shrugged off.
-It means they should be treated as mental health emergencies, not described as a currently established core Wegovy risk on the same footing as nausea, pancreatitis, or gallbladder disease.
+It means they belong in the mental-health-emergency bucket — not in the list of established core Wegovy risks alongside nausea, pancreatitis, or gallbladder disease.

 What people report online, and how much to trust it